Additive and multiplicative structure of c$^{\star}$-sets: Introduction

-A Similar result has been proved in a different setup in \cite{refDP}.
+A similar result was proved in a different setup in \cite{refDP}.

-The original Central Sets Theorem was proved by Furstenberg in \cite[Theorem 8.1]{refF} (using a different but equivalent definition of central set).
-However most general version of Central Sets Theorem is in \cite{refDHS}.
-We state it only for commutative semigroup.
+The original Central Sets Theorem was proved by Furstenberg in \cite[Theorem 8.1]{refF} (using a different but equivalent definition of central sets).
+However, the most general version of Central Sets Theorem is in \cite{refDHS}.
+We state it here only for the case of a commutative semigroup.